wasm3/wasm3/DEV.md

 make -j8
 ```

-It's recommended to use Clang/Ninja to build the project
+It's recommended to use Clang/Ninja to build the project.

+**Note:** When using GCC or Microsoft C++ Compiler, all `.c` files are forced to be comiled as `C++` to eliminate some errors.
+Currently, support for these compilers was added for evaluation purposes.

 ## Build on Linux